sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/AvniGulatiWiki.md

+# Week 8

+During week 8, the team completed the working module of the game.
+It is ready for the demo.

+## XP core value Feedback

+Throughout the week, the team took feedback from all team members to make code of the game working.
+Team followed small feedback-loops for coding and integrating which made the integration process easy and quick.

 # Week 7

 In seventh week, the team integrated all the modules together to make the game work implementing their respective design patterns.